alanesq/HouseMonitor/README.md

 It uses an esp8266 development board, DHT22 temperature/humidity sensor, RCWL-0516 Radar movement sensor and a standard smoke detector.
 The smoke detector I have used as a "Lifesaver Micro model i9040EV" which I found will work on a 5volt supply and then there is a test point on the circuit board which provides 5v when triggered which can go directly to a gpio pin on the esp8266.
 I then cut the wire to the sounder as I want it to be silent and also it will beep periodically to tell you the battery voltage is low.
-<br>Note: Of course modifying a smoke alarm like this should not be used as a primary smoke alarm.
+<br>Note: Of course modifying a smoke alarm like this means it should not be used as a primary smoke alarm.

 You will need to enter your email settings in to email.h (if using gmail you need to enable pop access and reduce security level)
 <br>It uses WifiManager for wifi credentials so you will need to connect to it via its own ssid first to enter your wifi password
+<br>I have found gmails security to mean it proves unreliable and find gmx.com to be more relaibe / easy to set up (you just need to enable POP access).

 <br>You can change settings via the below browser links